kwdowns/kyleandamanda.wedding/design.md

 then our names
 then the date of the wedding

-home page has a bunch of nice photos of us and maybe we each write something for it too
+## home page
+a nice photo of us at the top with our names, then below that "We're getting Married!\r\nJune 14, 2025" it should also have

 page with details of the event. when and where it is, where to park,